ssmirr/appdev-chapters/active-record.md

 That's it — with these two commands, you now have a fully-formed database table _and_ a Ruby class that will help us easily interact with it.

-We could just as easily add another table to our database — maybe a table called "companies" with columns "name", "industry", and a few others:
+We could just as easily add another table to our database — maybe a table called "companies" with columns "name", "industry", and a few others.
+Run these two commands:

 ```
 rails generate draft:model company name:string industry:string structure:string last_year_revenue:integer founded_on:date

 rails db:migrate
 ```